The Directorate General for Enterprise (DGE)

 The SEERs also work to ensure the economic security of businesses that contribute to France’s sovereignty as part of a regional approach coordinated by a delegate for strategic information and economic security (DISSE).

 Staff in the DREETSs’ Consumer Units who are tasked with legal metrology policies provide supervision for the inspection of regulated measuring instruments, in the interests of consumer protection and fair trade practices.

 The DGE’s commitment to gender diversity and equality in the workplace

 Gender diversity and equality in the workplace are important issues for the DGE.
 On 9 March 2020, the DGE signed the Ministry’s 2020–2022 plan for gender equality in the workplace.
-Wanting to go further, it has also committed to a number of ambitious measures, the majority of which concern all employees and are designed to promote gender equality throughout the Directorate.
-The plan includes concrete measures such as hiring replacements for parental leaves and setting Directorate-wide objectives for gender balance in appointments to ensure equal access to management positions.ent.
+Wanting to go further, it has also committed to a number of bold supplementary measures, the majority of which concern all employees and are designed to promote gender diversity and equality throughout the Directorate.
+The plan includes tangible measures such as hiring replacements for parental leave and setting Directorate-wide objectives for gender balance in appointments to ensure equal access to management positions.

 How to find us

 The DGE’s central departments are divided amongst four sites: